 - To act with integrity and honesty in developing and promoting the school positively within and outside the school community.

-- Assist in uphlding the code of conduct and in furthering the IES mission.
+- Assist in upholding the code of conduct and in furthering the IES mission.

-- Obtain a wishlist from the teacher.
-Tis wishlist is to be approved by the school’s management before the class rep proceeds to raise funds.
+- Obtain a wish list from the teacher.
+This wish list is to be approved by the school’s management before the class rep proceeds to raise funds.